IFB-ElixirFr/IFB_Shiny_training/exercise1/README.md

 this purpose, you must add require(ggplot2) on server side and change the render plot function call for histogram and boxplot.

+15. Other possible tasks: download a file produced by the application.

 =========